Value-added tax (VAT)

 Social Security Scheme contributions

-The government is encouraging all enterprises to register itself and its employees in the Social Security Scheme and make contributions to the scheme.
+The government is encouraging all enterprises to register themselves and their employees in the Social Security Scheme and make contributions to the scheme.
 Both the enterprise and its employees are obligated to contribute to the Social Security Scheme a combined 11.5% of the employees’ basic salaries or wages.
 The enterprise contributes 6%, and each employee contributes 5.5%.

 According to Notification No. 0824/NSSFO issued by the Ministry of Labour and Social Welfare, the basic amount for Social Security Scheme calculation is LAK 4.5 million.